Notice

 You can learn more about epilepsy from these resources:

-We offer specialized epilepsy care at UW Health clinics in Madison.
+We offer specialized epilepsy care at our clinic in Madison, Wis.